 Find the full printable recipe with specific measurements below.

 - Cook: Cook the apples, apple juice, brown sugar, cornstarch, lemon juice, cinnamon, and salt over medium heat for 3 to 5 minutes.
-Pour into a 9×13″ or 9×9″ (for a thicker crust) baking dish.
+Pour apple pie filling into baking dish.

 - Mix: Add the butter, sugar, and vanilla in a medium bowl.
 Once it is mixed together, add in the flour and baking powder.
-Stir just until combined.
+Stir biscuit topping until just combined.

 - Add: Flatten the dough to place on top of the apples.
-Sprinkle with a Tablespoon of sugar (or cinnamon sugar) if desired.
+Sprinkle with a Tablespoon of sugar if desired.

 - Bake: Cook for 35 to 45 minutes or until golden brown.
 Let rest for 10 minutes before serving.